How Starling murmuration Inspired Autonomous Drone Swarm Coordination

 Flocks of up to a million starlings produce fluid, shapeshifting aerial formations with no leader — each bird follows three simple rules relative to its seven nearest neighbours, producing coordinated evasion of predators and collision-free flight

-In the language of biomimicry, this falls under the Move › Move in groups category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Move in groups category.

 The Design Principle